 Paul (Tan’s husband) was always involved and joined ATAN full-time in 2016.

 Mani (14 years old son) started helping at ATAN when he was 11 years old if not younger from packing the crackers to sweeping the floor or handing food to customers.

 Rasi (12 years old daughter) has also helped out here and there since she was very young.
 She is still very shy so you don’t get to see her very often at the front.

 We care about the environment

 We tried our best to avoid non-recyclable packaging when purchasing our ingredients, it is not easy and that is why we have to get them in bulk quantity.
-Most of our packaging will get reused again for one way or other for example lining the dustbin etc. Our tips for using fewer chemical cleaning products are to make less mess and keep on top of the cleanliness.
+Most of our packaging will get reused again in one way or another for example lining the dustbin etc. Our tips for using fewer chemical cleaning products are to make less mess and keep on top of cleanliness.

 We would like to thank all of our customers old and new for all the support & positive feedback over the years.
 Please check out our social media channels for regular updates and new dishes, as well as our blog on this site.

 Atan can cater for your outside event, corporate hospitality and private functions.

 We can deliver!

 Did you know that Atan can deliver freshly cooked Thai food to you?